agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: Today, almost no countries with income per head above
 $10,000 have life expectancy below 70 years.

-**re-write Claim**: ratio of number of countries with GDP per capita
-\>10k USD but below 70 years to number of countries with GDP per capita \>10k USD is less than 2%
+**re-write Claim**: Ratio of Number of countries with GDP per capita \>10k USD but below life expectancy 70 years in 2016, to number of countries with GDP per capita \>10k USD is < 10%

 **Example-sub**: